-Day I. Friday, May I, 2009

-Arrival Genoa-Santa Margherita,

-Hotel Continental (2 nights)

-Participants should arrange to arrive at Genoa's Cristoforo Colombo Airport where they will be met and from where they will be driven to Santa Margherita Ligure, less than an hour to the south.
+Itinerary Day I. Friday, September 24, 2021 Arrival Genoa-Santa Margherita, Hotel Continental (2 nights) Participants should arrange to arrive at Genoa's Cristoforo Colombo Airport where they will be met and from where they will be driven to Santa Margherita Ligure, less than an hour to the south.
 We have chosen to begin our trip here, as the beautiful and restful position on the Italian Riviera will be a good place to unwind and is well situated to explore the nearby coastal watering holes of Portofino and Camogli.
 These old fashioned resorts seem to survive from a bygone era.
 The day is free for walks and individual exploration, and we will gather together for aperitivi and dinner on the hotel's veranda.
 Day 2.
-Saturday, May 2, Santa Margherita

-After a leisurely breakfast, we will walk the short distance to the docks to catch our 10:15 ferry for San Fruttuoso via Portofino.
+Saturday, September 25, Santa Margherita After a leisurely breakfast, we will walk the short distance to the docks to catch our ferry for San Fruttuoso via Portofino.
 The abbey of San Fruttuoso di Capodimonte was constructed and active between the tenth and thirteenth centuries.
 Reachable by water or by a foot path only (the hardy can hike and meet us there!), it clings to the rugged coastline along with the adjacent fishing village.
 We'll visit the monastic complex and then have lunch by the water.
 We'll catch a ferry to continue on to the village of Camogli, which in dialect means "houses close together" and indeed they are!
-We'll be amazed by the height and density of the multicolored buildings as we stroll towards the Duca del Cernobbio hotel for refreshments before driving back to Santa Margherita.
+We'll be amazed by the height and density of the multicolored buildings as we stroll towards the Duca del Cernobbio hotel for a look at the coastal view before driving back to Santa Margherita.
 Dinner tonight will be at the hotel.
 Day 3.
-Sunday, May 3 To Genoa, Bristol Palace (3 nights)

-Departing after breakfast, we will drive the short distance to the coastal town of Bogliasco in the direction of Genoa.
+Sunday, September 26 To Genoa, Bristol Palace (3 nights) Departing after breakfast, we will work our way north via the coastal towns of Bogliasco and Nervi.
+In the latter, we find the Wolfsoniana museum.